 - If funds have been received, provide a bank statement reflecting the deposit of funds and acknowledgement letter signed by donor confirming the funds are donations to the credit union, and not an investment or deposit.
 There must be no expectation of donated funds being repaid.

 Any commitments that would require repayment are considered borrowings, not donated equity.
 As such, they cannot be counted towards the equity position of the PFCU’s pro forma financial projections.
 Subordinated debt is only available to low-income-designated credit unions after they are chartered.
 As such, subordinated debt can be considered by your organizing group as a strategic goal once your operation commences, but it cannot be included in your pro forma financial statements as donated capital for purposes of applying for a charter.
-See Part 702 (opens new window) Subpart D of the NCUA’s Regulations for additional information and requirements for subordinated debt.
+See Part 702 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+Subpart D of the NCUA’s Regulations for additional information and requirements for subordinated debt.

 All commitments pledged must be in writing from their source and include the specific commitment and its terms.
 A sample commitment letter is found here.